tonyjurg/N1904addons/README.md

 ## Tools used

 The standard set of tools ([Python documentation](https://www.python.org/doc/), tech sites like [stackoverflow](https://stackoverflow.com/), and Python syntax checkers like [Pythonium](https://pythonium.net/linter)) were used to create this package.
-Furthermore, for the creation of a subset of features, also the [Anaconda Assistant](https://www.anaconda.com/capability/anaconda-assistant) (using [OpenAI](https://openai.com/) as backend) and [GitHub Copilot](https://github.com/features/copilot) in Visual Studio were used to debug and/or optimize parts of the code.
+Furthermore, for the creation of a subset of features, also the [Anaconda Assistant](https://www.anaconda.com/capability/anaconda-assistant) (using [OpenAI](https://openai.com/) as backend) and/or [GitHub Copilot](https://github.com/features/copilot) in Visual Studio were used to debug and/or optimize parts of the code.
 See the individual notebooks for details.

 ## BibTeX